ramirezlab/CHEMO/README.md

 ### What do you need?

-You can use our notebooks by either cloning the repository or downloading it from the website.

-1. Option 1: Downloading it as a zip archive and unzipping it.
+To use the notebook you can:

-   Option 2: Cloning the repository to your computer using the `git` package.
+- Option 1: Cloning the repository to your computer using the `git` package.
+- Option 2: Downloading it as a zip archive and unzipping it.
+- Option 3: Follow the Google CoLab links in each notebook.

-   **Note**: In the Windows operating system, it is necessary to install the `Git` package.
+   **Note**: In Windows operating system, it is necessary to install the `Git` package.
 Please see [here](https://git-scm.com/download/win) for instructions on how to install it.

 ```console
 git clone https://github.com/ramirezlab/CHEMO.git